 United to End Homelessness

-Rev. Dr. Jake Hall will lead the United to End Homelessness initiative as Executive Director.
-Using his background in community ethnography, he will coordinate and implement a comprehensive strategy to reduce housing vulnerability in Central Georgia through a community-wide coalition of providers and stakeholders and act as a nexus in partnership between United Way of Central Georgia, Macon-Bibb County, essential providers, and community stakeholders.
+Rev. Dr. Jake Hall, as the Executive Director of United to End Homelessness, brings his expertise in community ethnography to lead the initiative.
+He will coordinate and implement a comprehensive strategy to reduce housing vulnerability in Central Georgia through a community-wide coalition of providers and stakeholders.
+His role as a nexus in partnership between United Way of Central Georgia, Macon-Bibb County, essential providers, and community stakeholders ensures a unified effort to address homelessness.

 “The only way we are going to end homelessness in Macon-Bibb is by working together, by sharing information, knowledge, expertise, and resources.”